 4. Always Pay More Than the Minimum Payment

 Lenders want you to pay the minimum payment because they make their money on interest.
 While it depends largely on your principal balance and interest rate, minimum payments can be mostly made of interest fees.
 This is why some people pay off student loan debt for 30 years or so.
-Pay more than the minimum so you don’t have to.
-Even just $10 a month can help chisel away at your principal balance more quickly, and potentially save you thousands down the road in interest payments.
+Pay more than the minimum so you don’t have to take that long.
+Even just $10 more a month can help chisel away at your principal balance more quickly, and potentially save you thousands in interest payments down the road.

 5. Use a Compounding Payment Payoff Strategy